Home » Harvesting the future – opportunities for farmers in alternative proteins

 In 2020, UK arable farm, Glebe Farm, set up processing facilities on-site to produce gluten-free oat milk, PureOaty, using their oats.
 Glebe Farm differentiates itself from other farms and producers by focusing on gluten-free products made from its oats.
 They know this is a value-add for health-conscious consumers, saying: “Since we’re involved in every step of growing, milling, and manufacturing our oats, we know exactly what goes into everything we produce.”
 11

 Glebe Farm also supplies its gluten-free rolled oats to food manufacturers worldwide.
-This diversified portfolio helps them to spread their risks while maximizing the potential value they can extract from their crops.
+This diversified portfolio helps them to spread their risks while maximising the potential value they can extract from their crops.
 This case study is a good example of how farmers can become grower-producers and derive greater margins from their inputs by investing in knowledge and on-site facilities.

 “They’ve created a space for themselves – investing in wholesale to change their business.
 You’ll see their products in village shops and wholesalers.
 Because they can show their story as a local family farm producing it.
 A lot of marketplaces like that.”